Abadan-Chala/Online-Shopping/README.md

 The website features an intuitive layout, attractive design, and essential functionalities such as product filtering and search capabilities.
 Whether you're on a desktop or mobile device, our site ensures a smooth and enjoyable shopping journey.
 Explore the code to see how we implemented these features and feel free to contribute or customize as you like!
+What are the key features and functionalities of your online shopping website?
+What technologies or frameworks are used in the development of the website?
+Are there any special instructions for setting up or running the project locally?
+Do you have any specific guidelines for contributing to the project?